Borche Manevski

-Borche Manevski (Борче Маневски, born 5 July 1985) is a Macedonian football player who currently plays for FK Pelister.
+Borče Manevski (Борче Маневски, born 5 July 1985) is a Macedonian former professional footballer who played as a striker or left winger.

 Club career

 Born in Bitola, his career started in local FK Pelister in 2004.
 In January 2006, he moved to Poland to play in the Ekstraklasa club Górnik Łęczna, where he stayed one and a half seasons.
 In 2007 returned to FK Pobeda but, after six months, went to another Macedonian club FK Milano Kumanovo.
 In January 2009 he signed with the Serbian Superliga club FK Banat Zrenjanin.
 At the end of the 2008–09 season, Banat got relegated.
 Manevski played in the 2009–10 Serbian First League and at the end of the season he returned to his native Macedonia to play for Macedonian First League runners-up FK Rabotnički.
 Immediately in his first season he caused sensation by being voted as the Best player of the first half of the 2010–11 season by the internet portal MacedonianFootball.com becoming the first player to receive the award.
 After a sensational season in the First Macedonian League, he transferred to Chainat Hornbill, Thailand.